amansinha09/amansinha09.github.io/_publications/2010-10-01-paper-title-number-3.md

 paper_url: https://arxiv.org/pdf/2008.00825.pdf
 code_url: https://github.com/dsciitism/SemEval-2020-Task-8
 # blog_url: /publication/2010-10-01-paper-title-number-2
+conf_name: To appear in SemEval 2020
-conf_name: Proceedings of the 14th International Workshop on Semantic Evaluation
+# Proceedings of the 14th International Workshop on Semantic Evaluation
 # excerpt: 'This paper is about the number 2.
 The number 3 is left for future work.'
 # venue: 'Journal 1'
 # citation: 'Your Name, You.
 (2010). &quot;Paper Title Number 2.&quot; <i>Journal 1</i>.
 1(2).'